mvac7/MSX_monKEY_Lib/README.md

 * void **ShowMonkey**(char monkey, char x, char y, char color) - Display one monkey.
 * void **UpdateMonkeyFrame**(char monkey, char frame) - Give life to the monkey! (monkey=0-31;frame=0-1)
 * char **GiveMeANumber**() - Ask a monkey for a number.

+## How to use ... whatever this is!

+Sorry for the inconvenience.

+Right now we have infinite monkeys typing this tutorial.

+We hope they can have it, before the apes take over the planet.